The-Deadly-Hyenas/Data-Exploration/README.md

 jupyter lab
 ```

-Jupyter should open a new tab with url http://localhost:8888/ and display the tutorial files.
+Jupyter should open a new tab with url http://localhost:8888/.